 Born in 1941 I am suffering from the rare peripheral neuropathy called Charcot-Marie-Tooth (CMT type 2).
 I am married with Marina – also affected by the CMT – and have a son.
 Since I retired from my previous job – commercial manager for an airline – I am dedicating my time to the associations and the people concerned by CMT.

-20 years ago I joined the Charcot-Marie-Tooth France association as a Regional Delegate, then as Referent for Congresses (400 participants every year) and now as Vice-President.
+In 1991, I joined the Charcot-Marie-Tooth France association as a Regional Delegate, then as Referent for Congresses (400 participants every year) and now as Vice-President.

 I am also one of the founders, and the President of the European CMT Federation (ECMTF) dedicated to help all European CMT associations, with the aim to support them, and make the CMT patients better represented and more powerful.